flathub-infra/documentation/docs/02-for-app-authors/02-requirements.md

 #### No network access during build

-All sources used in the manifest must be publicly accessible using URLs or must be included as local sources in the submission PR.
+All dependencies needed to build and run the application must be present in the manifest as sources with publicly accessible URLs or must be included as local sources in the submission pull request.

 There is no network access during the build process.

 ### flathub.json